Why work in Procurement?

 As you progress through your career in procurement, your perception of success will change, as will your responsibilities.
 However, there are certain things that you should focus on in order to be the best senior procurement professional that you can be.

 Maintain an Understanding

 With progress in your career comes a change of focus.
 This can sometimes result in senior professionals losing touch with the fundamentals of the sector in which they work.

 With procurement, however, due to the increased demand for procurement professionals, a high level of experience and skills is expected from people in senior positions.
 This means that it is particularly important to maintain a high level of understanding as you progress through your career in procurement.
 You don’t want to find yourself caught out in an embarrassing situation.

 Make sure you keep up to date with the latest procurement trends and technologies.
 Attend the occasional industry talk, take part in training sessions to learn new skills or refresh your memory and maintain somewhat of a ‘hands-on’ approach in order to keep up to date with the operations of your procurement function.

 As you progress, it’s important to remember the advice and support that you sought earlier in your career in procurement and the people you thought of as good leaders.
 Try to mirror their approach and establish and maintain a happy medium between being ‘invisible’ and being too ‘hands-on.’
-This is important to ensure your staff to feel both valued and comfortable in their roles.
+This is important to ensure your staff feel both valued and comfortable in their roles.

-CFOs need to regularly communicate business financials to the CPO so that procurement understands its position in driving the business forward.
+CFOs need to regularly communicate business finances to the CPO so that procurement understands its position in driving the business forward.
 Likewise, CFOs need to be made aware of any roadblocks or issues for procurement in order to establish adequate levels of support and investment.